 For example: a former landlord complained about the behavior of your son in his reference letter.
 The PHA could use this as a reason to deny your application.
-But if your son doesn't live with you anymore, you can tell the PHA to consider that as a "mitigating circumstance."
-Based on this new information, your application should be approved.
+But if your son doesn't live with

 If the negative information is criminal activity, you can still present "mitigating circumstances" and show why the PHA should not deny you.
 Mitigating circumstances are things that show the criminal activity is not likely to happen again.
 And that you would not pose a threat to the safety or right to peaceful enjoyment of other residents and staff.
 If you can show these things, the PHA may still approve your application.